ABSTRACT

 Review, 1-14.

 Avcı, G. (2021).
-Political economy of Turkish agriculture policy within the framework of European
+Political economy of Turkish agriculture policy within the framework of Europe-

 Başçı, E. (2011).
-The Turkish Experience Bank of Indonesia and IMF Joint Conference on Coping
+The Turkish Experience Bank of Indonesia and IMF Joint Conference on Co-

 Indonesia.